 *** as of the end of Phase 5.2, the plan for Phase 6 has changed somewhat and new Phases 7 and 8 have been announced ***

 Phase 6 *not started*: As with Phase 5, Phase 6 has now grown such that it needs to be split in two.
-So Phase 6, part 1 will begin with the merging in of Edinburgh to Glasgow and WHL South, along with all the updating and blending required for them to blend in to Suburban Glasgow.
+So Phase 6, part 1 will begin with the merging in of Edinburgh to Glasgow, WHL South and WHL Extension, along with all the updating and blending required for them to blend in to Suburban Glasgow.
 After that, the work will consist of the line from the M80 to Gartcosh and south to join with the northern part of WCMLNorth at Gartsherrie Junction.
 This will allow trains from the south to travel right through from Mossend through to Springburn and onwards on to the West Highland Line.
 This will be juggled with the line from Clarkston to East Kilbride.

 Phase 6, part 2 will consist of the line from Gartcosh/Garnqueen North Junction, through Cumbernauld to merge with Edinburgh to Glasgow at Greenhill, allowing through running from Queen St to Falkirk Grahamston via Cumbernauld.
 Note, this is still not planned to be electrified.
 This will also include some work in the area north of Stirling to Alloa and/or Dunblane.

 Phase 7 *not started*: This new phase will include the line from Airdrie to Bathgate.
 It will be juggled in with Carfin to Shotts.
 As the route will remain set in 2013, Shotts will not be electrified.
 The remainder of the line to Paisley Canal is likely to be juggled in with this work.